Radio edit

-In music, a radio edit or radio mix is a modification, typically truncated or censored, intended to make a song more suitable for airplay, whether it be adjusted for length, profanity, subject matter, instrumentation, or form.
-Radio edits may also be used for commercial single versions, which may be denoted as the 7" version, as opposed to the 12" version which are extended versions of a song.
-Not all "radio edit" tracks are played on radio.
+In music, a radio edit, or a "clean version," is a modification, typically truncated or censored, intended to make a song more suitable for airplay.
+It may be censored for profanity, vulgarities, or subject matter; or adjusted for length, instrumentation, or form.
+Radio edits may also be used for commercial single release radio versions, which may be denoted as the 7″ version (as opposed to the 12″ version, which is an extended version of a song).

-Editing for time
+Not all "radio edit" tracks are played on the radio.

+Time constraints

-Radio edits often shorten a long song in order to make it more commercially viable for radio stations.
-The normal length for songs played on the radio is between 3 and 5 minutes.
-The amount of cut content differs however, ranging from a few seconds to effectively half of a song being cut.
+Radio edits often shorten a long song to make it more commercially viable for radio stations.
+The normal length for songs played on the radio is between three and five minutes.
+The amount of cut content differs, ranging from a few seconds to nearly half of the song.
 It is common for radio edits to have shortened intros and/or outros.
-In the intro, any kind of musical buildup is removed, or, if there is no such build-up, an extensive intro is often halved.
-In the outro, occasionally, the song will simply fade out earlier, common on tracks with long instrumental endings, or, if it doesn't fade out, a part before the ending will be cut out or in some cases, a fade out was added in the radio edit.
-It is also frequent that a chorus is repeated less often towards the end.
-However, if necessary, many radio edits will also edit out verses, choruses, bridges, or interludes in between.
+In the intro, any kind of musical buildup is removed, or, if there is no such buildup, an extensive intro is often halved.
+In the outro, a song may simply fade out earlier, common on tracks with long instrumental endings, or, if it does not fade out, a part before the ending will be cut or faded.
+If necessary, many radio edits will also edit out verses, choruses, bridges, or interludes in between.
+An example is the radio edit of David Bowie's "'Heroes", which fades in shortly before the beginning of the third verse and fades out shortly before the vocal vamping at the end of the song.

-An example is the radio edit of "'Heroes'" (1977) by David Bowie, which fades in shortly before the beginning of the third verse and fades out shortly before the vocal vamping at the end of the song.
-Another example is B.o.B's song, "Nothin' On You" (2009) featuring Bruno Mars, whose radio edit skips the first five seconds and starts with the sixth second in which Bruno Mars starts singing the first chorus.
-The second half of the first chorus is sometimes skipped, along with the last 24 seconds which is the normal fadeout part in which B.o.B says, "Yeah, and that's just how we do it/And Ima let this ride/B.o.B and Bruno Mars", and the radio edit ends with the fourth and last chorus with an earlier fade-out.
-A third example would be the song, "The Man" (2014) by Aloe Blacc, in which the radio edit skips the "I'm the man/Go ahead & tell everybody/What I'm saying ya all" part and the first ten seconds.
-Also, the third chorus of the song is shortened.